GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 >	*NOTE*: Scheduling is performed on plugin start therefore one needs to
 >	reload plugin when configuration gets changed.

+remote.NAME.username
+: Username to use for HTTP authentication on this remote.
+Can be used in replacement of the secure.config information.
+In case of also existing in the secure.config, this information is ignored.

+remote.NAME.password
+: Password to use for HTTP authentication on this remote.
+Can be used in replacement of the secure.config information.
+In case of also existing in the secure.config, this information is ignored.

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style